jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 # Roadmap

-The API is stable and so the project is in **beta**.
+The API is stable and the project is in **beta**.
 You can use this in production if you are not bothered by some bugs relating to the UI and features that have not yet been finished.
 I know there are important features missing, but it's good enough to be incredibly helpful.

 **Please feel free to [create an issue](https://github.com/jacob-8/kitbook/issues/new) and discuss what you may be able to contribute!**

 ## Before Svelte Summit
 - document-in-picture
+- clone svelte inspector api with added right-click function
 - Viewer displays variants (fix variantIndex)
 - create variant from current state
 - Kitbook Viewer trigger interface same as Svelte Inspector